Estimate to Complete Meaning: Understanding it and Its Importance in Project Management

 In project management, staying on track with budgets and timelines is essential.
 This is where the estimate to complete meaning and use comes into play.
 ETC is a projection of the remaining costs that will be incurred to complete a project, giving stakeholders valuable insights into the financial health and progress of the project.
-Understanding the meaning and importance of ETC is crucial for project managers and team members alike.
+Understanding the meaning and importance of ETC is crucial for project managers and team members.

 The significance of estimate to completion in project management